Nicky9319/Renderperk_CRM/instructions.md

 Make sure to put the reddit url itself
 Also write down the reason for that comments and all under the json record itself Make sure that it is humane and it is something that looks humane to read for that maybe try including some humane language and spelling erros and all
+Dont promote on every comment give something meaningful to add to teh conversation some tip some question and offer help if it seems like a good place to provide some

 3. find out relevant pieces of ideas that I can make out of which can be useful and even insightful for more reach itself.